jj-tsao/reelix-ai/README.md

 ## Sample Query Flow

-1. User enters a vibe-based prompt (e.g., _"Mind-bending sci-fi with existential themes on Netlfix from the past 5 years"_)
+1. User enters a vibe-based prompt (e.g., _"Mind-bending sci-fi with existential themes on Netflix from the past 5 years"_)
 2. Orchestrator Agent determines mode (CHAT vs RECS) and generates opening summary
 3. Opening summary streams to UI immediately for fast feedback
 4. RecQuerySpec is constructed with filters, genres, tone, themes